Steve Friesen

 Steve Friesen (born April 12, 1977) is an American professional golfer who played on the Web.com Tour.

+Career

-Friesen attended the University of Nebraska where in 1999 he won the Ben Hogan Award for the nations top scholar-athlete and was also named All-America honorable mention.
+Friesen attended the University of Nebraska–Lincoln where in 1999 he won the Ben Hogan Award for the nations top scholar-athlete and was also named All-America honorable mention.
 He turned pro that year.

 Friesen played on several mini-tours early in his career and also played on the Canadian Tour.
 He joined the Nationwide Tour in 2009 but sat out in 2010 due to injury.
 He returned to the Tour in August 2011 and won his second event of the year at the Price Cutter Charity Championship.

 He is currently the Director of Instruction at Firethorn Golf Course in Lincoln, Nebraska.